CDCgov/SC2CLIA/docs/README.md

 ## Note

-1. running the above script will generate a folder 'Run_current-timestamp_runID' with all the resulting files/folders in it
+1. Running the above script will generate a folder 'Run_<current-timestamp>_<runID>' with all the resulting analysis, output, and QC files/folders in it

-2. the sample data in the `data_folder`should have a flat structure without being in additional sub-folders
+2. The fastq data for all samples in an analysis should be in a single input `data_folder`.

 ## Contributing